Allyson-Camp/My-portfolio/README.md

 5. Once in the desired folder enter: git clone https://github.com/Allyson-Camp/My-portfolio.git

-6. Type: code . to open all files in my-portfolio
+6. Type: code . to open all files in My-portfolio in your code editor of choice

+7. Save the project files

 gh-pages: https://allyson-camp.github.io/My-portfolio/